 - Well Sense Pediatrics

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 - Adult and Pediatric

 Dr. Raskin has been an Orthopaedic Oncology Surgeon at MGH since 2003.
-He is a member of the Sarcoma and Connective Tissue Center and Director of the Orthopaedic Oncology Fellowship Program at MGH.
-He is an Instructor in Orthopaedic Surgery at Harvard Medical School where he teaches residents, fellows and medical students both in and out of the operating room.
+He is a member of the Sarcoma and Connective Tissue Center and Director of the Orthopaedic Oncology Fellowship Program at Mass General.
+And he is an Instructor in Orthopaedic Surgery at Harvard Medical School where he teaches residents, fellows and medical students both in and out of the operating room.